//----------------------------//

 The 'Scale' parameter is so that 1 will use the unit grid.
 It supports the frequency standard option to interpret the parameter as scale, frequency (1/scale) or VY kilometers.

-Learn more about DF modeling in Building 3D Objects : DFRM guide.
+Learn more about DF modelling in Building 3D Objects : DFRM guide.

 XYza DF zones populated with Spheres transforming into Cubes (Voyager Examples/Components/DF Zones & Clusters/DF Zones Cubes.vy)